AleMadLei/sdc-styleguide-ai-assisted/LLM.md

 * Notes at https://www.drupal.org/docs/develop/theming-drupal/using-single-directory-components/frequently-asked-questions
 * API notes: https://www.drupal.org/docs/develop/theming-drupal/using-single-directory-components/api-for-single-directory-components
-* The SDC Styleguide module can be found at `web/custom/sdc_styleguide`
+* The SDC Styleguide module can be found at `web/custom/sdc_styleguide`.
+If not found, you need to ask user to clone it in that folder.
+The repo is at https://git.drupalcode.org/project/sdc_styleguide